sass/perl-libsass/README.md

     --source-map-root=.       specific root for relative paths
     --no-source-map-url       omit sourceMappingUrl from output
     --benchmark               print benchmark for compilation time

+Plugins may be pre-installed by CSS::Sass or from 3rd parties.
+There are some options available for each known plugin.

+    --all-plugins             enables all known plugins
+    --list-plugin             print list of all known plugins --[name]-plugin           enables the plugin with [name]
+    --no-[name]-plugin        disabled the plugin with [name]
 ```

 Copyright And Licence